EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Deriving an OSCORE context from EDHOC {#oscore}

-When EDHOC is used to derive parameters for OSCORE {{I-D.ietf-core-object-security}}, the parties must make sure that the EDHOC connection identifiers are unique Recipient IDs in OSCORE.
+When EDHOC is used to derive parameters for OSCORE {{I-D.ietf-core-object-security}}, the parties must make sure that the EDHOC connection identifiers are unique, i.e. C_V MUST NOT be equal to C_U.
 In case that the CoAP client is party U and the CoAP server is party V:

-* The Client's Sender ID is C_V and the server's Sender ID is C_U, as defined in this document
+* The client's Sender ID is C_V and the server's Sender ID is C_U, as defined in this document

 * The AEAD Algorithm is AEAD_V and the Key Derivation Function (KDF) is HKDF_V, as defined in this document